This page uses javascript to help render elements, if you have problems please enable javascript.

 Family and Community Contexts (CHAF)

-The option in Family and Community Contexts is designed for students planning to work with children, adolescents, and their families in community-based settings and/or preparing for graduate studies in human/child development, counseling, social work, or related fields.
+The Family and Community Contexts (FCC) concentration is for students planning to work with children, adolescents, and their families in community-based settings and/or preparing for graduate studies in human/child development, counseling, social work, or related fields.

 Course Information: